 Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

+If you’re searching for the best Colorado proposal ideas, you’re in the right place!
 Colorado is one of the most romantic and scenic places to propose — from mountain overlooks to cozy alpine trails.
-As a photographer, I’ve been lucky to capture dozens of surprise proposals here in Colorado.
+As a photographer, I’ve been lucky to capture over a hundred surprise proposals here in Colorado.
 They’re always such a joy to be part of — full of emotion, excitement, and just a little bit of sneakiness.

 In this post, I’m sharing some of my favorite Colorado proposal ideas, tips from experience, and real stories from couples I’ve worked with to help you plan a moment that’s beautiful, stress-free, and truly unforgettable.